-A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
+A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency, and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
-Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
+Sources listed in the Questionable Category may be untrustworthy and should be fact-checked per article.
 Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

-Overall, we rate YourContent Questionable based on poor sourcing, a lack of transparency and the publication of a fake news story.
+- Overall, we rate YourContent Questionable based on poor sourcing, a lack of transparency, and the publication of a fake news story.

 Reasoning: Poor Sourcing, Lack of Transparency, Fake News

 In 2019, Nikolaos Hatziefstathiou was charged with tampering with public records, forgery, identity theft, and related offenses.
-According to the Philadelphia Inquirer “Investigators say Hatziefstathiou, creator and self-appointed “president of news” of the website YC News, doctored an email from his former parole officer to peddle a bogus conspiracy that a member of the Delaware County Adult Probation and Parole Department had accidentally CC’d him on an epithet-filled email.
+According to the Philadelphia Inquirer, “Investigators say Hatziefstathiou, creator and self-appointed “president of news” of the website YC News, doctored an email from his former parole officer to peddle a bogus conspiracy that a member of the Delaware County Adult Probation and Parole Department had accidentally CC’d him on an epithet-filled email.
 ‘He will use any means to create a false narrative,’ District Attorney Katayoun M. Copeland said of Hatziefstathiou at a news conference announcing his arrest.
 ‘He will go to any length to do so.’”